Title

 When he was a boy, Wilder staff member and volunteer Dan Swanson saw an Indiana Jones movie.
 What action!
 What adventure!
 There and then he knew that was the life he wanted.
 And it happened.
 Sort of.
 Dan, like Indy, loves being outdoors.
 And, while he soon realized real research is not the type of adventure seen on the big screen, he… Read this story »

-Wilder Connect provided John and Chris Kuderka with support and respite from Alzheimer's disease
+Providing John and Chris Kuderka support and respite from Alzheimer's disease

 Artist, advocate, organizer, leader and Community Equity Program alumna María Isa is ready to run for the Minnesota State Legislature